briansu2004/MyGitLab/README.md

 If you use only: changes with other refs, jobs ignore the changes and always run.
 If you use except: changes with other refs, jobs ignore the changes and never run.
 ```

+## GitLab set up

+Too complicated

+Too many tricks

+GitHub Actions will win this game.

+### SSH key

+This is the only easy item.

+### Perosnal Access Token

+Very tricky

+Don't tick all the check boxes!

+### PGP key

+Very tricky for Windows users

+The offical documentation has problems!

+Solution: use the full path of pgp!